The Wave Arizona Lottery: Winning a Permit in 2023

 What Exactly is The Wave?

-On the off-chance that you’re unfamiliar with The Wave — or The Wave Arizona lottery — it’s a truly spectacular natural sandstone formation in the remote wilderness near the Arizona-Utah border.
+On the off-chance that you’re unfamiliar with The Wave—or The Wave Arizona lottery—it’s a spectacular natural sandstone formation in Arizona’s remote wilderness, near the Utah border.
 It’s so close to the border, in fact, that you hike through both states along the way!

-The trailhead to hike The Wave, known as Wire Pass (which, fun fact, is the same trailhead for Buckskin Gulch slot canyon), is exactly halfway between Page, Arizona, and Kanab, Utah.
-Both towns are one hour away.
+The trailhead to hike The Wave starts at Wire Pass, which, fun fact, is the same trailhead for Buckskin Gulch slot canyon.

-Up until the mid-1990s, virtually no one knew about The Wave.
+Until the mid-1990s, virtually no one knew about The Wave.
 Then in 1996, the wordless German documentary Fascinating Nature featured the unforgettable landscape.
-It quickly became a bucket list destination for Europeans, although it remained a mostly unknown treasure to the rest of the world.
+It quickly became a bucket list destination for Europeans, though it remained unknown to the rest of the world.

-Fast-forward to 2009: Microsoft launched Windows 7 and The Wave was one of the featured wallpaper image options.
-Unsurprisingly, its popularity skyrocketed and now it’s widely considered one of the best hikes in the US (and some would say, the entire world).
+Fast-forward to 2009: Microsoft launched Windows 7 and The Wave was one of the featured wallpaper images.
+Unsurprisingly, its popularity skyrocketed and now it’s widely considered one of the best hikes in the US (and some say, the entire world).

 Want to extend your trip to the Southwest after winning The Wave Arizona lottery?
 Check out these other fantastic natural attractions nearby!